mandelsoft/documents/objectrelations/README.md

 parameter resource can be fixed to the providing namespace (namespace1).
 It then can use a local object to release, for example, a secret to other namespaces by listing the grants.

-The policy now checks whetjer the requested
+The policy now checks whether the requested
 > ```yaml
 > apiVersion: admissionregistration.k8s.io/v1alpha1
 > kind: ValidatingAdmissionPolicy